 Metal Rendering

-Apple Metal GPU rendering.
+Chau7 renders your terminal on the GPU with Apple Metal.
 Glyph atlas.
-Dirty region tracking.
+Full-cell upload.
 Your terminal has never been this fast.

 Questions this answers